TalkingData/inmap/README.md

 [![iView](https://img.shields.io/npm/v/inmap.svg?style=flat-square)](https://www.npmjs.org/package/inmap)

 ## Introduce
 inMap is a big data visualization library based on Baidu map.
-It focuses on the dot, heat map, grid and aggregation algorithm.
+It focuses on the scatter, heat map, grid and aggregation algorithm.
 Make it easy to use.

 ## Features
 - High performance.